scionproto/scion/doc/control-plane.rst

 Path-Segment Combination
 ========================

-The last step of the path-resolution process is to combine the available up-, core- and down- path segments to end-to-end forwarding paths.
+The last step of the path-resolution process is to combine the available up, core and down path segments to end-to-end forwarding paths.
 This path-segment combination process is done by each endpoint separately.
 Typically, end hosts run the :doc:`SCION daemon <manuals/daemon>` which centralizes the